egemenertugrul/PointCloudPlayer/README.md

 Point Cloud / Volumetric Video Player for Unity
 =============================================

 **Point Cloud Player (PCP)** is a tool for reading & playing series of .PLY files as point clouds / volumetric videos.
-It can import .PLY files on-the-fly from `Local/Remote/StreamingAssets` sources and display through the native particle system.
+It can import .PLY files on-the-fly from `Local`, `Remote`, and `StreamingAssets` sources and display through the native particle system.

 PCP uses [keijiro/Pcx](https://github.com/keijiro/Pcx) under the hood.